www.conroegirlssoccer.org

 Offside is the one rule that many get wrong or misunderstand.
 I will keep the explanation simple with some interesting exceptions.

+There must be 2 players (usually 1 defender and the keeper) between the attacking player without the ball and opposing teams goal line.
+To determine the offside offense, we have to ask where is the player when the ball is passed or kicked?
 The example above shows the player with the ball has 2 choices.
 To his left is a player in an offside position and to his right is a player onside.

 If he passes to the player to his right, then there is no offside offense even with a player in an offside position.
 Being in an offside position does not constitute an offside offense because the player was not part of the play or interfere in the play.